Swig-DPI/Concrete_crack_detection/README.md

 * Get my GPU working with tensorflow or use a different Keras backend.
 * Apply network to an actual structure to see if I can identify cracked areas.
 * Print out each convolution layer with a crack to see what is being activated.

+See https://github.com/Swig-DPI/Concrete_crack_detection/blob/master/Crack_Detection_Continued.pdf for a continuation of the work.